JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

 }

 fun common() {
-    // Before Kotlin 2.0.0,
-    // it triggers an IDE-only error
+    // Before 2.0.0, it triggers an IDE-only error Identity().confirmIdentity()
-    Identity().confirmIdentity()
-    // RESOLUTION_TO_CLASSIFIER : Expected class
-    // Identity has no default constructor.
+    // RESOLUTION_TO_CLASSIFIER : Expected class Identity has no default constructor.
 }
 ```

 </td>